cloudfoundry/diego-upgrade-stability-tests/README.md

 # Diego Upgrade Stability Tests (DUSTs)

+**Note**: This repository should be imported as `code.cloudfoundry.org/diego-upgrade-stability-tests`.

 This test suite exercises the upgrade path from the stable CF/Diego configuration to a current CF/Diego configuration.

 ## Usage